saltstack/salt/doc/topics/tutorials/halite.rst

     salt '*' tls.create_ca_signed_cert test localhost

-When using self signed certs, browsers will need approval before accepting the cert.
-If the web application page has been cached with a non https version of the app then the browser cache will have to be cleared before it will recognize and prompt to accept the self signed certificate.
+When using self-signed certs, browsers will need approval before accepting the cert.
+If the web application page has been cached with a non-HTTPS version of the app, then the browser cache will have to be cleared before it will recognize and prompt to accept the self-signed certificate.

 Starting halite